-He was given his first comedic role (Not counting his light-hearted cameo in High Noon) in 1969's Support Your Local Sheriff, and the rest, as they say, was history.
+While he appeared in a relatively light-hearted cameo in High Noon, his was given his first real comedic role in 1969's Support Your Local Sheriff, and the rest, as they say, was history.
 After his masterful comedic performance in that movie, dramatic and villainous parts were pretty much never offered to him ever again.

 Jack Elam was married twice, first to Jean Elam from 1937 to her death in 1961 and then to Margaret Jennison from 1961 until his death in 2003.
 Elam had two daughters, Jeri Elam and Jacqueline Elam, and a son, Scott Elam.
 He died of congestive heart failure in 2003, a month before he would turn 83 years old.
 The epitaph on his headstone reads "I drank scotch and played poker."

-Elam's most memorable physical feature, his "lazy" left eye, was caused when he was accidentally stabbed in the eye-socket with a pencil by one of his best friends at a Boy Scout meeting in 1928.
+Elam's most memorable physical feature, his "lazy" left eye, occurred at age 12 when he was accidentally stabbed in the eye-socket with a pencil by one of his best friends at a Boy Scout meeting in 1928.

 Films and television series featuring Jack Elam which have their own pages on this wiki include: